We remain committed to the following policy on diversity:

 Not only is it the law, but it makes good business sense to treat all candidates and employees equally, fairly and consistently based on their ability.
-So our criteria is based on previous relevant experience, skills and competencies.
-Similarly, decisions on promotion and transfers are made on these same objective criteria, plus appraisal ratings from previous roles within Arcadia.
+So our criteria are based on previous relevant experience, skills and competencies.
+Similarly, decisions on promotions and transfers are made on these same objective criteria, plus appraisal ratings from previous roles within Arcadia.

 We do not discriminate against people based on their skin colour, ethnic origin or nationality, a disability, their age, their religion or belief, their gender, their sexual orientation, their work status, or marital or civil partnership status – or indeed any factor that does not have relevance to doing a great job.”

-The most recent analysis of employee ethnic diversity in the Arcadia Group was conducted in July 2015.
-Overall the analysis indicated a positive correlation between ethnic backgrounds of our employees with the ethnic make-up of Great Britain.
+The most recent analysis of employee ethnic diversity in the Arcadia was conducted in the last year.
+Overall the analysis indicated a positive correlation between ethnic backgrounds of our employees with the ethnic make up of the UK.